 The Story of the Ranch

-The modern history of Barnes & Nettels Ranch begins in 1952, when George E. Nettels, then President of the nearby Pittsburg & Midway (P&M;) Coal Company, set out to establish a cattle ranch of his own.
+The modern history of Barnes & Nettels Ranch begins in 1952, when George E. Nettels, then President of the nearby Pittsburg & Midway Coal Company, set out to establish a cattle ranch of his own.

 Inspired by the sweeping cattle drives portrayed in the film Red River, which had recently captured the imagination of audiences across the country, Mr. Nettels began searching for land suitable for a working cattle operation.
 His search brought him to the Plum Creek Valley in Southeast Kansas, where rolling pastureland, wooded creek corridors, and dependable water created an ideal ranching landscape.

-Recognizing both the potential of the land and the importance of local ranching expertise, Mr. Nettels partnered with respected cattleman Morris Barnes.
+Recognizing both the potential of the land and the importance of local ranching expertise, Mr. Nettels partnered with respected cattleman Maurice Barnes.
 Together they formed what became known as the Barnes & Nettels Ranch, often referred to simply as the B&N; Ranch.

 From the beginning, the partnership blended vision and practical ranching knowledge.
 Nettels brought both the capital necessary to establish the operation and access to resources through his leadership of Pittsburg & Midway Coal Company.
 Barnes contributed the hands-on experience and local knowledge required to manage cattle and develop the ranch day to day.